Our submissions WINDOW IS NOW closed

-The word limit is 5,000 words or up to five poems.
-Please don’t send more than two submissions at once.
+The word limit is 4,000 words or up to three poems.
+Please don’t send more than one submission at once.

 We do accept simultaneous submissions but please let us know as soon as possible if your piece is accepted for publication elsewhere.

 Work for the site is selected by the editorial committee.
 You should hear back within three months if your work has been selected.
 NO correspondence can be entered into regarding the decision of the editorial panel and it is the responsibility of the author to ensure that work has been submitted in the correct format and sent to the correct email address.
 We regret that we will not be able to provide feedback to individual authors.

 All work that appears on MIR Online will be copy-edited by our team.
 We want The Mechanics’ Institute Review to be a showcase for excellent, polished creative writing.
 Copy-editing is a valuable experience for any writer and we want to bring out the best in your work.
 While it is important for us to retain the writers’ original intentions, offers to publish work may be revoked if there are significant disagreements at the copy-editing stage.